kmuenkel/lolapi/README.md

 lolapi

-An integration with the League of Legend’s REST API using JavaScript to display player statistics.
+An integration with the League of Legend’s REST API to display player statistics.